Ultrasensitive calorimetric detection of single photons from qubit decay: Physical realizations and circuit quantum thermodynamics

 Further increasing $\Gamma_0$ well beyond the internal coupling $\bar {g}$ leads to the failure of the global model.
-Both panels in Fig.~\ref{fig6}(c) present the case where $\Gamma_0=\Omega_0$.
-In this regime, all the coherent behaviour of the qubit and the cavity has vanished, and the qubit alone, $|\mathscr{C}_{\rm Q}(t)|^2$, follows closely $\tilde{\rho}_{11}(t)$, decaying exponentially from the excited state and the cavity remains mainly in the ground state, $|\mathscr{C}_{\rm C}(t)|^2\simeq 0$.
+Both panels in Figs.~\ref{fig6}(c1) and \ref{fig6}(c2) present the case where $\Gamma_0=\Omega_0$.
+In this regime, all the coherent behaviour of the qubit-cavity system has vanished, and the qubit alone, $|\mathscr{C}_{\rm Q}(t)|^2$, follows closely $\tilde{\rho}_{11}(t)$, decaying exponentially from the excited state and the cavity remains mainly in the ground state, $|\mathscr{C}_{\rm C}(t)|^2\simeq 0$.
 Naturally the predictions of the global model for $\rho_{11}(t)$ and $\rho_{22}(t)$ fail in this regime as shown by the dashed lines.